vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 technical nature of the subject than to any perfunc- toriness on the part of the translator, who is conscious of having done his best.
 The subject itself is rigid, and invites the mental concentration of the student, not the surface-skimming of the light reader.

-3. With regard to the author of Yatindra-Mata: Dipikā, Šrinivāsa, we learn from the invocatory verses (left untranslated), where mention of Maha- "cārya in the preliminary of Advent I, synonymously referred to again as Ghana-guru-vara in the Colophon is made, that he, (viz., Šrinivasa) is the immediate disciple of Doḍday-arya, which is the colloquial of Mahâ-"ārya which is the same as Mahâ-"cārya.
-There is a succession of apostles of the Rāmānuja School beginning from Dāšarathi or Mudaliy-āṇḍān, Šri-Rāmānuja's sister's son, famed as of the Kandadai descent.
+3. With regard to the author of Yatindra-Mata: Dipikā, Śrinivāsa, we learn from the invocatory verses (left untranslated), where mention of Maha- "cārya in the preliminary of Advent I, synonymously referred to again as Ghana-guru-vara in the Colophon is made, that he, (viz., Śrinivasa) is the immediate disciple of Doḍday-arya, which is the colloquial of Mahâ-"ārya which is the same as Mahâ-"cārya.
+There is a succession of apostles of the Rāmānuja School beginning from Dāśarathi or Mudaliy-āṇḍān, Śri-Rāmānuja's sister's son, famed as of the Kandadai descent.
 To this stem belong all the Mahâ-"cāryas, a branch-an important one-settl- ing down at Ghatikâ-'cala, otherwise known as Chola simhapuram (vulgarised as Sholinghur,—a station on the Railway track linking Bangalur and Madras), which is referred to by Srinivasa, the author of Yatindra-Mata-Dipikā, as Ghatikâ-"dri, in his invocatory verse to the work.
 This place is a noted shrine, very ancient as having been sung by the archaic Azhvārs or Draviḍa Saints

 * See (my) Life of Ramanuja etc.

 iv

-YATINDRA-MATA-DĪPIKĀ

 in their Tamil Works the Prabandhas-Nrsimha, one of the Ten Avatāras of Vishnu being the presid- ing Deity of the place.
-One of the Maha-"cāryas is noted in history as Canda-maruta Mahâ-"cärys by reason of a great polemical work called Canda- māruta (= hurricane) having been written by him on an anterior work the Šata-dushani of a similar charact- er, composed by the great Vedanta-"cārya [1268 A.C. born], who is the contemporary of Madhava or Vidya- ranya [1331 A.C. elected for Srigeri pontificate, in the now Mysore State].
-The author mentions (in the Con- clusion-Chapter) both these works among others as those on which he bases his compendium of Višishta- 'dvaita Vedānta, viz., the Yatindra-Mata-Dipikā.
-Hence it may be reasonably conjectured that Šrinivasa is the immediate disciple of Ghatika-'cala Candamaruta Mahâ-"carya.
+One of the Maha-"cāryas is noted in history as Canda-maruta Mahâ-"cärys by reason of a great polemical work called Canda- māruta (= hurricane) having been written by him on an anterior work the Śata-dushani of a similar charact- er, composed by the great Vedanta-"cārya [1268 A.C. born], who is the contemporary of Madhava or Vidya- ranya [1331 A.C. elected for Srigeri pontificate, in the now Mysore State].
+The author mentions (in the Con- clusion-Chapter) both these works among others as those on which he bases his compendium of Viśishta- 'dvaita Vedānta, viz., the Yatindra-Mata-Dipikā.
+Hence it may be reasonably conjectured that Śrinivasa is the immediate disciple of Ghatika-'cala Candamaruta Mahâ-"carya.
 This Mahâ-"carya is a contemporary of Appaya-Dikshita, who is a com- mentator on Vedanta-"carya's works.
-A tradition in currency further confirms this contemporaneity, which may be cited here, in almost the words kindly supplied me by my valued friend Šri M. T. Nara- simha-iyangar, B.A., M.R.AS., Professor in the Central College, Bangalūr:-
+A tradition in currency further confirms this contemporaneity, which may be cited here, in almost the words kindly supplied me by my valued friend Śri M. T. Nara- simha-iyangar, B.A., M.R.AS., Professor in the Central College, Bangalūr:-

 "These two authors, Mahâ-"cārya and Appaya- Dikshita were close friends, both being the